Irhutchi/home-temperature-mapping/README.md

 # IoT-home-temperature-monitoring-project
-A repository created to store files associated with this IoT project <br>
+A repository created to store files associated with this IoT project.<br>
-This form part of my submission for Computer Systems Assignment - WIT
+This repository forms part of my submission for Computer Systems Assignment - WIT 2021.

 ## Description